It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Project: In a three-month consulting engagement, Baxter focused on challenges that Tolt could potentially resolve through a combination of process and software changes.
-These included increased shipping costs resulting from introducing two new DCs and many intermediate FSLs that also acted as replenishment locations, and excess technician inventory attributed to issues related to target stock level calculations, replenishment processes, and a lack of recentralization and redistribution.
+These included increased shipping costs resulting from introducing two new DCs and many intermediate FSLs that also acted as replenishment locations and excess technician inventory attributed to issues related to target stock level calculations, replenishment processes, and the lack of recentralization and redistribution.

 Enabler: BizSlate (New York, www.bizslate.com)

 Customer: Small women's fashion distribution business

 Project: The client can enter hundreds of open stock and pre-pack products in real-time, from user-defined templates, at the click of a button.
 What previously took a week of work can be completed in less 2 hours.